Nigel Farage

 Nigel Farage: Political Career

-Nigel Farage is the Member of Parliament for Clacton and leader of Reform UK.
-He has served as MP since 4 July 2024 and returned to Reform UK’s leadership in June 2024.
-His career spans more than three decades and is closely associated with Euroscepticism, populist messaging, and extensive media activity.
-UK Parliament (official profile)
+Nigel Farage is the leader of Reform UK.
+He was elected as the Member of Parliament for Clacton on 4 July 2024 and resigned the seat on 7 July 2026 to trigger a by-election, while remaining leader of the party.
+His political career spans more than three decades and is closely associated with Euroscepticism, populist messaging and extensive media activity.

 Entry into politics